azemoh/bootcamp-XIX-group-3/Gitforbeginners.md

 Pull files from the master to update your copy of files.
 Do some good work on the files you retrived from your master.
 Remember to commit your changes.
-Now, you are done race to Step 3.
+Now, you are done,race to Step 3.

 *Step 3*: